growdigital/indiego/content/about.md

 # About Indiego

-Indiego is built with a vast amount of patience and care by [Jake Rayson](https://github.com/growdigital/), a frontend developer in West Wales, UK.
+Indiego is built with patience and care by [Jake Rayson](https://github.com/growdigital/), a frontend developer in West Wales, UK.

+It is three things:

+1. **Hugo starter kit**: hit the ground with the fantastically fast & flexible [Hugo](https://gohugo.io/) static site generator.
+2. **Socially aware**: all blog and status posts created will generate a preview in different social platforms.
+3. **Modular frontend workflow**: the starter kit is just the starting point – using [Gulp](https://gulpjs.com/), the frontend developer can easily create new CSS components which are combined and optimised automagically.